slgrobotics/robots_bringup/Docs/Sensors/BNO085 IMU.md

 ```
 **Tips:**
 - drag the desired value ("yaw") from the left panel to the main (plot) panel.
 Right-click on the plot to adjust *Min*, *Max* etc.
-- make sure that the EKF output *yaw* follows IMU *yaw* without spiles or jumps.
-IMU in RViz should smoothly follow the robot.
+- make sure that the EKF output *yaw* follows IMU *yaw* without spikes or jumps.
+- IMU *frame* in RViz should smoothly follow the robot, red axis looking forward, green -left and blue - up.

 ### Useful Links